RodrigoRVSN/dev_web-back/README.md

 docker exec -it database_miakhats bash
 ```

-- Enter with the user
+- Enter in the database with his password

 ```bash
 psql -U mia